fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 $$
 Because a unit can only ever be in either treatment or control, we can only ever observe one of the two potential outcomes – directly *observing unit-level treatment effects* is thus impossible.
 This is the fundamental problem of causal inference [@holland1986statistics].

-#### The experiment setup
+#### Experiments

 An experiment is one solution to the fundamental problem:[^scientific_solution] randomly assigning units from a population to either treatment or control allows us to *estimate average (unit-level) treatment effects*.
 In the words of @holland1986statistics [p.
 947]:[^shortcut]

 > "The important point is that [an experiment] replaces the impossible-to-observe causal effect of [a treatment] on a specific unit with the possible-to-estimate *average* causal effect of [the treatment] over a population of units."

-Hence, instead of trying to observe unit-level causal effects, the quantity of interest – the *estimand* – in an experiment is the average of all these unit-level causal effects over the entire population:
+Hence, instead of trying to observe unit-level causal effects, the quantity of interest – the *estimand* – in an experiment is the effect of a universal policy, a comparison between a state of the world where everyone is exposed to the treatment and one where nobody is.
+While we can capture the difference between these two states of the world in many different ways, we typically focus on the difference in the averages of all these unit-level causal effects over the entire population:

 $$
 \tau